turingschool-examples/elevator_challenge/README.md

 * Create a DOM representation of the elevator and people to visualize the elevator process.

 ### Level 10
-* Replace all insertions and deletions of requests and current riders with API calls to a Node/Express backed with the correct CRUD methods.
+* Replace all insertions and deletions of requests and current riders with API calls to a Node/Express backend with the correct CRUD methods.